 Patients must choose between their life and their vision.

-Choroidal melanoma is the most common intraocular cancer in adults, with an incidence of approximately 11,000 patients per year in the United States and Europe.
-This comprises approximately 90% of all cases of uveal melanoma, consisting of melanomas in the choroid, ciliary body and iris, which are collectively referred to as the uvea.
+Choroidal melanoma (CM) is the most common intraocular cancer in adults, with an incidence of approximately 11,000 patients per year in the United States and Europe.
+CM comprises approximately 90% of all cases of uveal melanoma, consisting of melanomas in the choroid, ciliary body and iris, which are collectively referred to as the uvea.
 It is estimated that 96% of patients are diagnosed early without clinical evidence of metastatic disease.
-There are approximately 2,000 new cases treated each year in the United States and 1,600 new cases treated each year in Europe.
-However, despite the current treatments with radiotherapy, the long-term prognosis is poor with death occurring in more than 50% of cases.
+There are approximately 2,000 new cases of choroidal melanoma treated each year in the United States and 1,600 new cases treated each year in Europe.
+However, there is a high number of patients with indeterminate lesions that are considered an early-stage diagnosis of melanoma that are not treated immediately given the lack of vision preserving therapies.
+Despite the current treatments with radiotherapy, the long-term prognosis is poor with death occurring in more than 50% of cases.
 There are no FDA-approved therapies for choroidal melanoma.
-We intend to develop AU-011, our first VDC, as a first line therapy to treat early -stage disease which includes small melanomas and indeterminate lesions representing approximately 9,000 patients in the United States and Europe.
+We intend to develop belzupacap sarotalocan (bel-sar), our first virus-like drug conjugate (VDC), as a first line therapy to treat early-stage disease, which includes small melanomas and indeterminate lesions representing approximately 9,000 patients in the United States and Europe.

 Choroidal melanoma is the most common primary eye cancer in adults

-We believe that earlier diagnosis and early treatment intervention of lesions in the eye before the onset of metastatic disease may dramatically change outcomes for patients.
+We believe that earlier diagnosis and early treatment intervention of lesions in the eye with a vision preserving therapy before the onset of metastatic disease may dramatically change outcomes for patients.

-AU-011 is injected into the eye and it selectively binds to the surface of choroidal melanoma cells.
-Once the VDC is bound to the tumor cell membrane it delivers a potent cytotoxic, photosensitizing drug that is then activated with infrared light.
-As a result of the VDC’s targeted binding to the tumor cell, the generation of singlet oxygen in very close proximity to the tumor cell membrane causes a physical disruption of the cell membrane leading to acute cellular necrosis.
-This process also triggers natural anti-tumor immunity which recruits the patient’s innate immune system to identify and destroy further cancer cells.
+Bel-sar is injected into the eye where it selectively binds to the cell membrane of choroidal melanoma cells.
+Once bel-sar is bound to the tumor cell membrane it delivers a potent photosensitizing drug that is then activated with infrared light.
+As a result of bel-sar’s targeted binding to the tumor cell, upon light activation, bel-sar triggers the generation of singlet oxygen that causes a physical disruption of the cell membrane leading to acute cellular necrosis.
+This process also activates the patient’s innate and adaptive immune system to further identify and destroy cancer cells with the potential to prevent metastatic disease.